elenderg/PAL-1000/instruções de compilação.md

 `If the routine's moniker starts with "~", append the routine's body string to the buffer; advance the buffer. \*** testing only`

-...just before the "Advance the buffer` line at the end of that routine.
+...just before the "`Advance the buffer`" line at the end of that routine.

 Now run the son, open and list the daughter, and examine the listing.
 The finalize routine for our "~inline compiler type" now looks like this (without the word-wrap):